JalalAmeerzai/ch-api-docs/ch-access-service.md

 This service handles user registrations.
 During a user registration, the **Access Service** endpoint will be called (as opposed to the **User Service**).
 The **Access Service** will register a user in the following steps:

+1. Verify recaptcha response from client
+    - bypass if the email from the token matches the value of CtxKey
-1. Call the **Auth Service** and to create the new user in AWS Cognito and retrieve an **Access Token**.
+2. Call the **Auth Service** and to create the new user in AWS Cognito and retrieve an **Access Token**.
-2. Call the **Multipass Token Service** to generate a MultiPass token (for Shopify).
+3. Call the **Multipass Token Service** to generate a MultiPass token (for Shopify).
-3. Call the **Organization Service** to see if the user's email matches one of Sounds True's recognized organizations.
+4. Call the **Organization Service** to see if the user's email matches one of Sounds True's recognized organizations.
-4. Call the **User Service** to add a create the new user in the Customer Hub.
+5. Call the **User Service** to add a create the new user in the Customer Hub.
-5. Call the **UserProduct Service** to associate purchased and FREE gift products (including Organization gift products) to the user's account in the Customer Hub.
+6. Call the **UserProduct Service** to associate purchased and FREE gift products (including Organization gift products) to the user's account in the Customer Hub.

 Please see [_Architecture Diagrams_](https://drive.google.com/file/d/1cyy6wLrcHLeN8LrffshQYgKdVKkuexhJ/view?usp=sharing), _User Flows_ tab for the _User Registration Process_.